 Nominations in writing, setting out the grounds for the nomination must be received by Surfing New Zealand Incorporated at least 60 days before a General Meeting.
 The Board must determine, in its discretion whether or not the nomination should be forwarded to a General Meeting for determination by the Members by Special Resolution at the General Meeting.

 The benefits of Life Membership are determined by the Board.

+A person consents to becoming a Life Member on acceptance of their life membership.

 MEMBERS RIGHTS AND OBLIGATIONS